garillosam715-hash/Members-Bot/README.md

 ## Disclaimer

-**Authix v3** is intended solely for **controlled member backup and restoration**.
+**Members Bot** is intended solely for **controlled member backup and restoration**.
 Misuse for spamming or unauthorized member adding may violate Discord's Terms of Service.